If the child’s parents are married at the time of birth of the child generally no acknowledgement of paternity is needed.

 Embassy of the Federal Republic of Germany

-The acknowledgement of paternity can be notarized before the birth of the child.
-The German Mission can refuse to notarize acknowledgements of paternity.
+The acknowledgement of paternity can be notarised before the birth of the child.
+The German Mission can refuse to notarise acknowledgements of paternity.

 Should you have further questions, please contact the Legal and Consular section of the Embassy in London: